decretist/Dissertation/Chapter2/chapter2.markdown

 of one of a small number of formulaic markers, of which *Hic primum queritur* is the most common.[60]

-The cases statements appear to have been in some sense lesson plans, providing the outline for Gratian's classroom presentation of canonical sources.
+The case statements appear to have been in some sense lesson plans, providing the outline for Gratian's classroom presentation of canonical sources.
 As such, they were intended to be memorable rather than realistic.